This review may contain spoilers. I can handle the truth.

 This review may contain spoilers.

-The crowd-pleaser Tucker and Dale should've been.
+The crowd-pleaser Cabin in the Woods should've been.

 There's only one great performance here, and that's Kaluuya's expressive portrayal of Chris, a truly ordinary millennial.
 Kaluuya plays the role to a T, with a humored, half-pained politeness that crackles through despite an endless string of casually-racist remarks, and his presence is jarring against the campy world that he inhabits.
 His existence in an otherwise cliched and manufactured B-movie horror helps to ease the audience into the film's setting, and our collective ability to relate to Chris, placed against our inability to relate to the vanilla suburban white family and the bizarre Stepford-style worker bodies, provides us with a comfortable vehicle for suspending disbelief and being humoured by the film's overbearing racism.